 The Serac Knife comes with a ferro rod striker built into its spine, the handle material is textured G10, and it comes with a Kydex sheath.

-Best Hunting Knife for Caping: Havalon Piranta-Edge
+Best Deer Hunting Knife: Havalon Piranta-Edge

 I find what I’m looking for in the economical Piranta-Edge from Havalon.
 The knife comes with 12 additional stainless-steel 60A blades that swap out in seconds, and the knife folds up and will fit in your pocket.
 The polymer handle is strong, and sections of gridded black improve in-hand feel.